Frequently Asked Questions

 Do naturopathic physicians complete a residency or internship as part of their training?

-Residencies are a required part of a conventional medical school program, but not for a naturopathic medical school program.
+Residencies are a required part of a conventional medical school program, but not for a naturopathic medical school program at present.

-Conventional residencies are fully subsidized by the federal government; therefore, there are enough residencies for every graduate of a conventional medical program.
+Conventional residencies are subsidized by the federal government; therefore, there are enough residencies and enough funding to accommodate graduates of conventional medical programs.
 Naturopathic residences are not subsidized by the government; therefore, there are relatively few private naturopathic clinics that can afford to support a resident out of its own budget.

 Because there are only a small number of residencies available to naturopathic medical school graduates, they are not currently a required piece of a naturopathic physician’s training.
 However, naturopathic medical students spend the majority of their final two years in a clinical, out-patient, family-practice setting performing hands-on patient care.
 In other words, many aspects of a traditional residency program are already built into the naturopathic medical training program.